sd17fall/softdes.web/_assignments/mini-project-4-interactive-visualization.md

 2\.
 Push your code to GitHub

-Your code should submitted as a Python file (or files) that can be executed by running *e.g.* `python qbert.py`

 3\.
 Open a pull request to the base `InteractiveProgramming` repo.

 Your code must be adequately documented.
 This includes: